fbef0102/Game-Private_Plugin/Plugin_插件/Weapons_武器/l4d2_melee_modify_damage/readme.md

     * Modify Chainsaw damages dealt to Commons/S.I./Tank/Witch
 	* Modify each melee damages dealt to Commons/S.I./Tank/Witch
-        * All official melee weapon
+        * Support All official melee weapon
         * Support custom melee weapon
         * A common zombie still instantly dies on a headshot by melee (No matter what damage).
     * To modify each gun weapons' damage, please check "Related Plugin" below